Opportunities in Science

 This program encourages applications from individuals from demographic groups that have historically been excluded from STEM, first generation scholars, and those from under-resourced institutions.

 Mentees in this geographically distributed, research-focused program will have direct guidance from a mentor and co-mentors as they establish their research in the area of rare plant science and conservation.
-This RaMP will allow mentees to perform and lead both independent and collaborative research and to strengthen their ability to communicate science to other researchers, to policymakers, and to the general public.
+The RaMP program allows mentees to perform and lead both independent and collaborative research and to strengthen their ability to communicate science to other researchers, to policymakers, and to the general public.

 Partner Institutions